dynamiquel/Blink/README.md

 This is my own plugin, which contains all the OpenCV-related logic, such as opening the camera, reading the camera, face detection, etc.
 It uses multithreading by using Unreal's FRunnables and hardware acceleration using Nvidia CUDA.

-Since this Plugin uses base classes, such as `FVideoReader` and `FFeatureDetector`, it should be relativley easy to expand this plugin to suit your own Unreal game needs.
+Since this Plugin uses base classes, such as `FVideoReader` and `FFeatureDetector`, it should be relatively easy to expand this plugin to suit your own Unreal game needs.

+`FCascadeEyeDetector` is the class which was featured in the tech demo and offers the best eye detection.
+See `FDnnCascadeEyeDetector` for an alternative implementation using deep neural networks.

 ### 3. Game
 **Dir: /Source and /Content**